BirdsCanada/NatureCounts_IntroTutorial/docs/01-Introduction.md

 ## NatureCounts and R {#intro1.1}

-The natuecounts R package was create to allow users to directly access and download data from NatureCounts into R. The goal of this online book is to show NatureCounts users how to use the [R](https://www.r-project.org/) statistical programming language  to access, filter, summarize, and visualize naturecounts data.
+The naturecounts R package was create to allow users to directly access and download data from NatureCounts into R. The goal of this online book is to show NatureCounts users how to use the [R](https://www.r-project.org/) statistical programming language  to access, filter, summarize, and visualize naturecounts data.
 Moving forward, we intend to create more advanced tutorials which explore analytical procedures suitable for various datasets.
 If you have suggestions for additional content, please let us know by emailing dethier@birdscanada.org

-Throughout this book we use fictious and subsets of real datasets to illustrate how to access, manage, explore and visualize NaturecCounts data in R. We recommend that you run through the sample code in each chapter with the sample dataset before doing the exercises or using own data.
+Throughout this book we use fictitious and subsets of real datasets to illustrate how to access, manage, explore and visualize NatureCounts data in R. We recommend that you run through the sample code in each chapter with the sample dataset before doing the exercises or using own data.

 ## Prerequisites {#intro1.2}